 In the whirlwind of wedding planning, details can get lost easily.
 Check out these frequently asked questions about how to get a Delaware marriage license and get married:

 You can obtain your marriage license through the office of the Clerk of Peace in your county.

 Birth and death records can be obtained in person, by mail, or online through the Delaware Office of Vital Statistics.

-Contact the records department of your county’s family court to request copies of divorce or annulment decrees either in person or by mail.
+Contact the records department of your county’s family court to request marriage records, including copies of divorce or annulment decrees, either in person or by mail.

 If your partner is a Delaware resident, file the license in his or her county of residence.
 If neither partner is a Delaware resident, file the license in the county where your wedding will take place.

 If you’re an out-of-stater, you might not yet be versed in everything Delaware has to offer.
 Easily browse potential wedding locations with Zola’s free wedding venues search tool to find your dream spot.

 Because a Delaware wedding license expires in 30 days, you should apply within 30 days of your wedding date.
 However, you should start the application process much earlier.
 Ensure that you have all the proper documents readily available.
 There could be delays in receiving certain documents, so order necessary documents, such as copies of birth or death certificates, as soon as possible.